violetacln/VarValCodeHarmonisation/description_dictionary.md

-The sql-database table containing all pairings between variable/values/codes found in px-tables and the harmonised ones has the following columns:
+The sql-database table containing all pairings (many-to-one) between variable/values/codes found in px-tables and the harmonised ones has the following columns:

 - name_var – variable names found in px-files